-- 73 Other SOA reference architectures have emerged in the industry, both from the analyst community and - 74 the vendor/solution provider community.
-Some of these reference architectures are quite abstract in - 75 relation to specific implementation technologies, while others are based on a solution or technology stack. - 76 Still others use middleware technology such as an Enterprise Service Bus (ESB) as their architectural - 77 foundation. - 78 As with the Reference Model, this Reference Architecture is primarily focused on large-scale distributed - 79 IT systems where the participants may be legally separate entities.
-It is quite possible for many aspects of - 80 this Reference Architecture to be realized on guite different platforms. - 81 In addition, this Reference Architecture Foundation, as the title illustrates, is intended to provide - 82 foundational models on which to build other reference architectures and eventual concrete architectures.
+73 Other SOA reference architectures have emerged in the industry, both from the analyst community and

+74 the vendor/solution provider community.
+Some of these reference architectures are quite abstract in foundation.

+75 relation to specific implementation technologies, while others are based on a solution or technology stack.
+76

+Still others use middleware technology such as an Enterprise Service Bus (ESB) as their architectural

+As with the Reference Model, this Reference Architecture is primarily focused on large-scale distributed

+IT systems where the participants may be legally separate entities.
+It is quite possible for many aspects of 79

+80 this Reference Architecture to be realized on quite different platforms.

+In addition, this Reference Architecture Foundation, as the title illustrates, is intended to provide 81 standards is described in Appendix C.

+82 foundational models on which to build other reference architectures and eventual concrete architectures.

-83 The relationship to several other industry reference architectures for SOA and related SOA open 84 standards is described in Appendix C.
+The relationship to several other industry reference architectures for SOA and related SOA open 83